“A Month of Single Frames” by Lynne Sachs

-PLEASE WRITE LYNNE SACHS email@example.com to see this film.
+PLEASE WRITE firstname.lastname@example.org to see the film in its entirety.

 In 1998, filmmaker Barbara Hammer had a one-month artist residency in the C Scape Duneshack which is run by the Provincetown Community Compact in Cape Cod, Massachusetts.
 The shack had no running water or electricity.
 While there, she shot 16mm film with her Beaulieu camera, recorded sounds with her cassette recorder and kept a journal.

 In 2018, Barbara began her own process of dying by revisiting her personal archive.
 She gave all of her Duneshack images, sounds and writing to filmmaker Lynne Sachs and invited her to make a film with the material.

 “While editing the film, the words on the screen came to me in a dream.
 I was really trying to figure out a way to talk to the experience of solitude that Barbara had had, how to be there with her somehow through the time that we would all share together watching her and the film.
 My text is a confrontation with a somatic cinema that brings us all together in multiple spaces at once.” — Lynne Sachs

 Support provided by Wexner Center Film/ Video Studio and Artist Residency Award – Jennifer Lange, Curator.
 Additional Editing by Paul Hill; with gratitude to Florrie Burke.